9 THINGS YOU (MAYBE) NEVER KNEW ABOUT WANAMASSA 07712

-I wanted to learn more about the beautiful area’s history and story, so I went right to the experts at the Ocean Township Historical Museum on Deal Road and discovered a ton of fun and interesting trivia, including…
+The experts at the Ocean Township Historical Museum on Deal Road shared a ton of fun and interesting trivia about Wanamassa, including…

 1. In 1687, Gavin Drummond, a Scottish surveyor, purchased the land which is known today as Wanamassa from Lenape Indian Chief Wanamassa for one gun and kettle, five coats and two pounds of “weight” powder.

 Chief Wanamassa believed land was for everyone to use and share and had no idea of Drummond’s plan to populate it.
 Eventually, the Lenape Tribe was pushed west.